House set to take up $1.9 trillion stimulus, putting Biden on track to sign this week

 ‘We need the government’: Biden’s $1.9 trillion relief plan reflects seismic shifts in U.S. politics

-With House Democrats eyeing a vote Tuesday, the timeline puts Congress on track to adopt the stimulus before millions of Americans are set to lose unemployment benefits on March 14.
-Swift passage this week also opens the door for the U.S. government to start sending one-time payments to families this month, Biden said over the weekend.
-The president is set to appear at a veterans medical center Monday in what is shaping up to be a week of coronavirus-related events.

-Treasury Secretary Janet Yellen, meanwhile, stressed the need to avoid “permanent scarring” in the economy from the pandemic.
-Speaking with the IMF managing director Kristalina Georgieva for International Women’s Day, she said the concern is particularly acute at a time when women are dropping out of the labor force in high numbers as schools close.
+On Monday, Treasury Secretary Janet Yellen stressed the need to avoid “permanent scarring” in the economy from the pandemic.
+Speaking with the IMF Managing Director Kristalina Georgieva for International Women’s Day, she said the concern is particularly acute at a time when women are dropping out of the labor force in high numbers as schools close.

 “I really hope by next year — I think there’s a prospect with an all-out effort on vaccination and reopening schools that we can really get the labor market back on track this year or next year to avoid what we had after the financial crisis, which was almost a decade before the economy ever got back to full employment,” Yellen said.
 “We don’t want to see that this time.”